aaronkyle/concept/README.md

 QGIS continues in much the same role, but supplies data to [GeoServer](http://suite.opengeo.org/opengeo-docs/geoserver/)&mdash;fulfilling the need for a GIPOT (Graphical Information Point of Truth).
 It appears that QGIS can be used to publish layers and styling to GeoServer, and also that GeoServer can be used as a source of styling data and styling for both QGIS Server (or GeoExplorer, the equivalent web UI for their deployment framework).
 As such, it appears that GeoServer may be the functional equivalent (and alternative) to [GeoGig](http://geogig.org/) [though Boundless also maintains GeoGig, so perhaps it's another part of the stack?].
 It is unclear how [GeoServer](http://suite.opengeo.org/opengeo-docs/geoserver/) preserves and supplies presentation parameters and symbology from QGIS (icons, layer transparency, etc.).

 ---

-*Unresolved Questions*

-1. Architecture of Socifware Environment

- > Do we build as a stack software components, with each component bundled as an individual [Docker](https://www.docker.com/) application?

-* a suite of individual docker applications, each wrapping a pre-configured application entity (e.g. postgreSQL, QGIS Server)
-  - **note** in the past, it was challenging to conceptulize how different application are configured to communicate with one another; e.g. how, within docker, the system is configured to pass data manipulated with QGIS to update web style sheets
-  - **question** how to point the Docker application to the specific *.qgis file that we wish to serve? (it is only hard coded into the loader via file import, or can different applications be pointed to 'external' *.qgis source files?)
-[Do we have to re-load the docker app each time we make a change to the qgis file in the source repo?
-How is docker referencing a source repo outside of its own container?
-Via ssh / html paths?
-What happens when these paths change?]
-  - **concern** - how to address the large size of each Docker app (or, app suite).
-Each  Docker repository is rather large in size.  [%%% NOTE SIZES %%%] While this is managable from the standpoint of sharing a development environment for web mappers (allowing them to see how the web mapping application presents data), it makes less sense for other  purposes, such as serving multiple maps for consumption on the site.
-With only a few maps online, one would quickly start incurring unnecessary costs for excessive utilization of storage space.
-    -
-* scripts pass configurations into Docker
-    - **note** scripting the psql data import means maintaining bundles of import scripts, each of which must be assiduously tracked kept up-to-date in order for the script to work (degree of maintenance ) scripts for tutorials and examples is fine; difficulty is maintaining scripts and ensuring appropriate cautions are declared to end users?

->  Do we instead build as a complete application, so that component admin can be accomplished directly on the host server?

-- direct access and exposure to the application system architecture and direct communication with applications directly rather than via a virtualization layer.

----